This post in a nutshell:

 Your customer feedback questions should be carefully crafted to draw out insights that are most relevant to your business goals.

-Remember, soliciting feedback is an ongoing process.
+Remember, soliciting honest customer feedback is an ongoing process.
 It's not something you do once to tick the feedback box and forget about!

 Now that you're prepared to gather feedback, it's time to explore the different customer feedback methods you can use.